primordialstew/introduction-to-sqlalchemy-2013/handout/source/glossary.rst

         When used at the instance level, these descriptors help to keep track of changes to values, and also :term:`lazy load` unloaded values and collections from the database when the attribute is accessed.

-    instrumentation
-    instrumented
-        Instrumentation refers to the process of augmenting the functionality and attribute set of a particular class.
-Ideally, the behavior of the class should remain close to a regular class, except that additional behviors and features are made available.
-The SQLAlchemy :term:`mapping` process,
-        among other things, adds database-enabled :term:`descriptors`
-        to a mapped
-        class which each represent a particular database column or relationship to a related class.

     lazy load
     lazy loads